paulcsli/patient-api/README.md

 # How to Use
 ## get /v1/patients

-summary: Get paginated patient profiles
+summary: Get paginated patient profiles</br>
 responses:</br>
   * 200</br>
     description: Get a page of 10 patient profiles with the link for next page.</br>